wmde/wikibase-release-pipeline/example/README.md

 - wdqs-updater
 - quickstatements

+Feel free to remove any unwanted or unneeded services from `docker-compose.yml`, but be advised this is the configuration we test.

 **This configuration serves as an example of how the images could be used together and isn't production ready**

 ## Configure your installation